ABC Olympic broadcasts: Since the 1988 Winter Games

-After that, the network, at the insistence of new owner Capital Cities Communications (much to the chagrin of Roone Arledge's successor at ABC Sports, Dennis Swanson), opted not to bid for the rights to show any future Games.
+After that, ABC, at the insistence of new owner Capital Cities Communications (much to the chagrin of Roone Arledge's successor at ABC Sports, Dennis Swanson), opted not to bid for the rights to show any future Games.
 Subsequently, The Walt Disney Company acquired Capital Cities-ABC in 1995 and began the process of putting more effort into the branding of ABC's sports channel ESPN than of ABC Sports itself.

 According to Al Michaels, ABC was in the running to purchase the broadcasting rights for the 1996 Summer Games from Atlanta.
 As a provision in his contract renewal with ABC back in 1992, in the event that ABC were to broadcast the Olympics again, Michaels would get to become the prime time anchor while Jim McKay would instead play an emeritus role.
 Ultimately though, NBC bought the rights to the Atlanta Games for $456 million, edging out ABC by $6 million.